 Center Overview and Welcome

-The mission of the Bowles Center for Alcohol Studies (BCAS) is to conduct, coordinate, and promote basic and clinical research on the causes, prevention, and treatment of alcoholism and alcoholic disease.
+The mission of the Bowles Center for Alcohol Studies (BCAS) is to conduct, coordinate, and promote basic and clinical research on the causes, prevention, and treatment of alcohol use disorder (AUD) and alcohol-related disease.

-The tragedy of alcoholism in our society is so great and the need for better therapeutics is so dire that we strive to find new and effective therapies for alcoholism in our lifetime.
+The tragedy of AUD in our society is so great and the need for better therapeutics is so dire that we strive to find new and effective therapies for AUD in our lifetime.
 Currently, the Bowles Center has 14 faculty from eight different departments involved in research, teaching and service.
-In addition, research assistant professors, along with postdoctoral fellows, research associates and graduate students create a highly interactive research community and exciting environment for basic and clinical discovery related to the brain disease of alcoholism.
+In addition, research assistant professors, along with postdoctoral fellows, research associates and graduate students, create a highly interactive research community and exciting environment for basic and clinical discovery related to the brain disease of AUD.

-All faculty within the BCAS are also tenure track faculty at UNC and contribute to the teaching, service and research missions of UNC.
-In addition, the Alcohol and Substance Abuse Program within UNC Hospitals is an addiction treatment clinic where BCAS clinical faculty provide service.
+All faculty within the BCAS are also tenure-track faculty at UNC and contribute to the teaching, service and research missions of UNC.
+In addition, the Alcohol and Substance Abuse Program within UNC Health is an addiction treatment clinic where BCAS clinical faculty provide service.

 Training researchers of the future also is a vital part of the BCAS.
-Our training program is designed to promote the development of promising postdoctoral research associates as independent investigators and future University faculty members who will investigate the pathogenesis of alcoholism and alcohol abuse using modern molecular, genetic, biochemical and imaging techniques.
+Our training program is designed to promote the development of promising postdoctoral research associates as independent investigators and future university faculty members who will investigate the pathogenesis of alcohol abuse and AUD using modern molecular, genetic, biochemical and imaging techniques.
 Many go on to very productive research careers, at UNC or other universities, and in the private and nonprofit sectors.

 The Bowles Center for Alcohol Studies at UNC is a fun and exciting place for biomedical/translational research.
-We strive to reduce the burden of alcoholism in our society.
+We strive to reduce the burden of AUD in our society.